YiqiSun1/Claude-generated-CEO-stress-feature-and-stock-abnormal-return/README.md

 * one thing to note: This has a different sample size than the first regression result since in the initial data cleaning process, some prepared remarks are missing due to the quality of the transcript.

 3. Stress signal has no predictive power on both the [2,7] and [2,180] CAR.
-This means the market adjust to the stress signal very quickly.
+This means the market adjusts to the stress signal very quickly.